SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 We can think of context related to types as creating a situation in which things will be coerced to certain types automatically.
 In python, bool() is said to create a boolean context = convert a value to true or false depending on their truthy/falsiness.
 Something is falsy if it evaluates to false in a boolean context, and truthy if it evaluates to true in a boolean context.
-Most langauges treat at least their null type and their false type as falsy.
+Most langauges treat at least their null type(s) and their false type as falsy.
+JS additionally treats empty strings, 0 and NaN as falsy.
 Languages like JS or Python establish a boolean context (coerce to boolean) within their conditions for loops, conditionals, etc. Other languages treat using non-booleans in these situations as an error, i.e. not create a boolean context.
 In perl, context is most often used with the scalar/list distinction. scalar() generates a scalar context